-Hey my name is Fahad Bin Husne Ali and I work as a location manager of seats2meet here in Bangladesh.
-This is my story of how I travelled to 6 countries with social capital and a little amount of money, having one of the weakest passports on earth.
+Hey, my name is Fahad Bin Husne Ali and I work as a location manager of seats2meet here in Bangladesh.
+This is my story of how I traveled to 6 countries with social capital and a little amount of money, having one of the weakest passports on earth.

 Next week we applied for a passport and it took 30 days.
 I was super super excited.
 One of the worst systems here is, if you are under 18 then one of your guardians needs to make a passport along with you in case you want to have one.
 As I told you, we should stop judging young people as kids.

 Let me take you a little back for some minute.
-I joined facebook back in 2014.
-Before that I barely even knew about the internet and world.
+I joined Facebook back in 2014.
+Before that, I barely even knew about the internet and the world.
 When I was finally on an internet family, I had an idea to expand my network all over the world.
 I would like to know people and their life and make friends.
-In 2015 I became friends with a world traveler who travelled almost every country on earth.
-He saw my excitement for his stories, photos and life.
+In 2015 I became friends with a world traveler who traveled to almost every country on earth.
+He saw my excitement for his stories, photos, and life.
 He loved my enthusiasm.
 Bangladesh was one of the last countries to visit and we met in the capital of Dhaka for 30 minutes.
-He brought a tshirt and chocolate for me.
+He brought a T-shirt and chocolate for me.
 That was the first time I ever met any foreigner.
 After a chat, we said bye to each other and it was awesome.
 We were online friends for years.
 I still have some friends whom I never met and want to hug when I meet.

-So after he went back home in 2015, he heard that I am planning for an india trip.
-He said, I am coming too.
-I was super excited for everything.
+So after he went back home in 2015, he heard that I am planning for an India trip.
+He said I am coming too.
+I was super excited about everything.
 He actually gave me an air ticket for my entire trip which he got from the airline’s miles reward.
 He was happy, I was more than happy.
 It’s gonna be my first air trip too.
 I always wanted to fly.

-So 25 december,2015 the day arrived, I flew.
-We met in india.
-We had fun and I learnt a lot from a world class traveler.
+So 25 December 2015 the day arrived, I flew.
+We met in India.
+We had fun and I learned a lot from a world-class traveler.

 After coming back home, I became a hero to my family and friends.
 I was the only person who traveled outside or flew on a plane.
-I wrote stories on facebook and people started liking it.
-Now I have my own travelling blog for writing travel stories.
+I wrote stories on Facebook and people started liking it.
+Now I have my own traveling blog for writing travel stories.
 They were asking for more stories and photos.
-Also some people were surprised by the fact that I travelled alone at 16 years of age.
+Also, some people were surprised by the fact that I traveled alone at 16 years of age.
 Some young people start having some inspiration.

-I was worried about my travelling life.
-My traveler friend will not gonna give me tickets forever and I will never ask him too.
+I was worried about my traveling life.
+My traveler friend will not gonna give me tickets forever and I will never ask him to.
 Even if he gives me, there are other expenses too.
 So my plan was to figure out how I can avail all that.
-Now most probably you are thinking about hitchhiking and living on the road.
-I did that too but that’s not a good travelling life and you barely can focus on nature and friends.
+Now, most probably you are thinking about hitchhiking and living on the road.
+I did that too but that’s not a good traveling life and you barely can focus on nature and friends.
 I had no clue how to do it.
-Travelling is an expensive hobby afterall.
+Travelling is an expensive hobby after all.

 I finally figured it out.
 How about making a network where I can have friends everywhere who would love to host me.
-Now I know you are thinking about couchsurfing but it has one big problem.
+Now I know you are thinking about Couchsurfing but it has one big problem.
 Hosts and guests usually don’t know each other.
-Just some random lines to describe and there are some scam and crime reports against this platform like hosts take the guest home and loot that man or woman.
-I wanted to make my version of couchsurfing where I know my hosts and their life, their personality and most important I am connected with them.
+Just some random lines to describe and there are some scams and crime reports against this platform like hosts take the guest home and loot that man or woman.
+I wanted to make my version of Couchsurfing where I know my hosts and their life, their personality, and most important I am connected with them.
 That sounds like a hard job to create but I have done it.
-I joined traveler groups, contributed with information, shared photos, shared thoughts and made personal value and made friendship with like minded people.
+I joined traveler groups, contributed with information, shared photos, shared thoughts and made personal value, and made friendships with like-minded people.
 It took time but today I have friends across the globe who would love to host me in their houses and some are even ready to become my travel guide in their free days.

-I have travelled to 6 countries and they are India, Nepal, Bhutan, Indonesia, Cambodia and Vietnam.
-Here in Bangladesh it’s an achievement for me.
+I have traveled to 6 countries and they are India, Nepal, Bhutan, Indonesia, Cambodia, and Vietnam.
+Here in Bangladesh, it’s an achievement for me.